 The analysis assumed that significant reductions in payments to doctors and hospitals would be necessary to achieve the projected savings and the state would be able to obtain the necessary waivers from the federal government,—assumptions that the report called “highly uncertain.”
 A closer look at these assumptions underscores the concerns about a single payer system.

 Massive Tax Increases: The proposal would require a tax increase of $139 billion in the first year alone, a 156% increase in what the state currently collects in taxes, and up to $210 billion by 2031.
+Add long-term care, and that number climbs to more than $250 billion.
 These tax increases would be on top of the $82 billion New York already spends on health care.
 There’s no guarantee New Yorkers — individuals and businesses — would accept the extreme tax increases.
 Authors of the study noted the potential for tax avoidance, including changes in investment decisions or wealthier people or employers moving out of the state, saying even a small number of people or businesses leaving the state could cause the tax base to collapse.

 Cuts to Provider Payments: The savings from a government-run system would come from reducing the reimbursement rates the state pays doctors, hospitals, drug makers and other providers.
 Hospitals have already voiced concerns about suppression of reimbursement for providers by state programs.
 Further, the RAND study noted that as a result of lower provider payments, doctors may relocate from the state.